Curved Page Divider

 Physical Health

-Foster children tend to have more physical health problems than the general population of children.
+Foster children tend to have more physical health problems than the general child population.
 These health problems may be caused by disregard, abuse, or medical insufficiency before they get into the foster system.

-· Developmental Delays: Some children may show signs of delayed physical development due to a lack of attention or poor health before they enter foster care.
+Developmental Delays: Some children may show signs of delayed physical development due to a lack of attention or poor health before they enter foster care.
+Mental Health

 The mental health of foster children is a great worry.